Dr. Teresa Williams León

 - M.A.
 Asian American Studies, University of California, Los Angeles, 1989

 - B.A.
-Japanese Language and Literature, University of Hawaii, Manoa, 1986
+Japanese Language and Literature with a certificate in Ethnic Studies, University of Hawaii, Manoa, 1986

 - A.A.
 Asian Studies, University of Maryland, College Park, 1983